St. Paul Saints: Independent baseball (1993–2020)

 In 2020, the Saints competed as one of six teams in a condensed 60-game season as a result of the COVID-19 pandemic.
-They played much of their season away from their home stadium, CHS Field, instead being based at Sioux Falls Stadium, sharing a home field with the Sioux Falls Canaries.
-On August 4, 2020, however, the Saints returned to play at CHS Field.
+They played much of their season away from their home stadium, CHS Field, and were instead based at Sioux Falls Stadium, where they shared a home field with the Sioux Falls Canaries.
+On August 4, 2020, the Saints returned to play at CHS Field.

 The beginnings of a closer relationship with the local Major League Baseball franchise, the Minnesota Twins, came in the summer of 2020.
 Due to the pandemic, the 2020 MLB season was modified in several ways, including the cancellation of the 2020 Minor League Baseball season.
 Because of this, teams were allowed to use taxi squads located at nearby facilities where non-active minor league players were allowed to train.
 The Twins made use of the Saints' CHS Field facilities as home for their taxi squad.

 Notable players to have played for the Saints during their independent baseball years include Shane Costa, Glenn Davis, J. D. Drew, Leon "Bull" Durham, Gavin Fingleson, Dan Johnson, Brandon Kintzler, Kevin Millar, Minnie Miñoso, Jack Morris, Darryl Motley, Matt Nokes, Rey Ordóñez, Tanner Scheppers, Dave Stevens, Darryl Strawberry and Caleb Thielbar.